jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

 ## SEC.
 43. Functions of the ERC

 The ERC shall promote competition, encourage market development, ensure customer choice and penalize abuse of market power in the restructured electricity industry.

 In appropriate cases, the ERC is authorized to issue cease and desist order after due notice and hearing.
-Towards this end, it shall be responsible for the following key functions in the restuctured
+Towards this end, it shall be responsible for the following key functions in the restuctured industry:

-industry:
-(a) Enforce the implementing rules and regulations of this Act;
+- Enforce the implementing rules and regulations of this Act
-(b) Within six (6) months from the effectivity of this Act, promulgate and enforce, in accordance with law, a National Grid Code and a Distribution Code which shall include, but not limited to, the following:
+- Within six (6) months from the effectivity of this Act, promulgate and enforce, in accordance with law, a National Grid Code and a Distribution Code which shall include, but not limited to, the following:
 (i) Performance standards for TRANSCO O & M Concessionaire, distribution utilities